design-automation/mobius-sim-funcs/documentation/visualize.md

 The method can either be 'visible' or 'hidden'.
-'visible' means that an edge line will be visible.
+- 'visible' means that an edge line will be visible.
-'hidden' means that no edge lines will be visible.
+- 'hidden' means that no edge lines will be visible.

 **Parameters:**
   * *entities:* A list of edges, or other entities from which edges can be extracted.
-  * *method:* Enum, visible or hidden.
+  * *method:* Enum, `'visible'` or `'hidden'`.

 **Returns:** void